orestespap/bitcoin-blockchain-converter/README.md

     32% compression

 Thus, compression is achieved by rearranging the transaction's original output value space, such that all output values corresponding to a single cluster id can be trivially accesed while storing each individual cluster id only once.

 The example does depict an ideal setting; the set of cluster ids is significantlly smaller than a transaction's set of output addresses.
 If the size of the two sets is about the same, zero compression is achieved.
 Empirically speaking though, such instances are frequent enough that the resulting format is more storage efficient than the original one.

 Given these transformations, each transaction in the clustered blockhain is now represented by the following sequence:

-    txid, cluster_id, cluster count (m), cluster_0, ..., cluster_m-1, cluster_0_tx_count, cluster_0_output_values (flag value pairs), ..., cluster_m-1_tx_count, cluster_m-1_output_values, timestamp, sumOfInputValues_flag, sumOfInputValues
+    txid, cluster_id, cluster count (m), cluster_0, ..., cluster_m-1, cluster_0_tx_count, cluster_0_output_values (flag,value pairs), ..., cluster_m-1_tx_count, cluster_m-1_output_values, timestamp, sumOfInputValues_flag, sumOfInputValues

 If the blockchain's user graph is part of the pipeline's output, the original dictionaries are updated to be consistent with this format.
-This is because the last stage (getGraph) uses them as input because, as aforementioned, traversing dictionaries is much faster than traversing numpy arrays.
+This is because the last stage (getGraph) uses them as input (traversing dictionaries is much faster than traversing numpy arrays).
 If the user graph is not needed, the clustered blockchain is stored the exact same way the unclustered blockchain is.

 ### getGraph.py ###